3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 We are talking about the largest market in Thailand.
 It is very easily accessible by taxis or MRT and puts up 15,000 retails with products like apparels, food, Guate leather, silk, and jewellery.
 It is a wide area with lavish hotels, attractions and restaurants around.
 After shopping, it provides a convenient gateway to other hotspots.

-Bangkok steamy night scenes are one of the most drawing reasons.
+Bangkok’s steamy night scenes are one of the most drawing reasons.
 The sky-high cocktail with sweeping views is the next big thing.
 Sit with your loved ones, pop up the champagne and soak up the city’s panoramic views from the top.
 The few popular in the list are Vertigo, SkyBar, Three Sixty and Above Eleven.

-1.Take a ferry on Chao Phraya river
+1. Take a Ferry on the Chao Phraya River

-2.Tour Wat Saket
+2. Tour Wat Saket

 One of the city’s oldest temples, the temple of the Golden Mount, is standing eminent from the Ayutthaya period.
-The main stupa rests on the 80-meter high mountain and is reached through the many steps leading to the mount.
+The main stupa rests on the 80-meters high mountain and is reached through the many steps leading to the mountain.
 When you reach atop, you will be blessed with another panoramic view of Bangkok.
 In November, there is an annual festival where you can experience the decorative and lively atmosphere.

 Open daily from 9 AM to 7 PM; 50 TBH

-3.Explore Sampeng Lane Market
+3. Explore Sampeng Lane Market

 The hunt for bargainers ends here.
 The narrow lanes are bustling with stores and stalls that have everything from fashion and accessories to electronics.
-It mixes with the experience of Chinatown and offers jaw-dropping discounts when items are bought in bulk.
-Few items that you can look for are silk sarongs, jewellery, DVDs, footwear, home décor, toys, makeup & cosmetics, handicrafts, dried food and late souvenirs and knickknacks.
-At night, gradually the street hawkers crop up giving you the bite of authentic Thai food, snacks and drinks.
+It mixes with the experience of Chinatown and offers jaw-dropping discounts when items are bought in bulk. a few items that you can look for are silk sarongs, jewellery, DVDs, footwear, home décor, toys, makeup & cosmetics, handicrafts, dried food and late souvenirs and knickknacks.
+At night, gradually the street hawkers crop up giving a the bite of authentic Thai food, snacks and drinks.

 Thailand’s best open zoo and leisure park, Safari Zoo is heaven for animal lovers.
-Strap yourself to the seats of safari and go on an incredible ride through the scenic setting where you will stumble upon friendly dolphins to fast-paced tigers.
-It houses magnificent wildlife from around the world, zebras, camels, antelopes, gazelles, rhinos, ostriches, Himalayan black bears, orangutans, etc. and give you an intimate encounter with these creatures.
+Strap yourself to the seats of the safari and go on an incredible ride through the scenic setting where you will stumble upon friendly dolphins to fast-paced tigers.
+It houses magnificent wildlife from around the world, zebras, camels, antelopes, gazelles, rhinos, ostriches, Himalayan black bears, orangutans, etc. and gives you an intimate encounter with these creatures.
 You can also find options to engage and entertain yourselves.
-To name a few, Wildlife Feeding Show, Jungle Cruise river ride, various daily shows and exhibits.
+To name a few, Wildlife Feeding Show, Jungle Cruise River ride, various daily shows and exhibits.

 Conclusion

-Babgkok serves a combination of ancient and modern.
+Bangkok serves a combination of ancient and modern.
 From the glittering temples to the bustling markets, spending 3 days in Bangkok is an adventure.
 If you want to escape the metropolis vibe and continue the nature bliss, visit the nearby attractions of Bagsean Beach and Khao Yai National Park.

 Leave a Reply